aletuan/simple-blockchain-ui/README.md

 2. Generate Block:

-- A new block is created with the current timestamp, the hash of the latest block, and a random capital.
+- A new block is created with the current timestamp and the hash of the latest block.
 - The block is then mined with the specified difficulty.
 This involves finding a nonce value that makes the block's hash meet the difficulty criteria.

 3. Update Blockchain: